MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-guide.md

 When an operator uses the Guides HoloLens app in Operate mode, each gaze-and-commit interaction on the **Next step** and **Go back** buttons is recorded, together with the date and time of the interaction.
 Each operation of a guide in HoloLens Operate mode, whether completed from beginning to end of the guide or involving just a few steps, is called *a run*.
-The operator’s user ID and information about the guide, such as step number, task number, and guide name are also recorded.
+Information about the guide, such as step number, task number, and guide name are also recorded.
 This data is stored in your private and secure Dynamics 365 environment.

 ## What can you do with the data?